gojek/heimdall/README.md

 ## Heimdall
 ![Heimdall](https://i.stack.imgur.com/3eLbk.png)

-### Yet another HTTP Client
+### Yet another Golang HTTP Client

+- Provides wrapper over HTTPClient with timeouts and a fluent interface for calling HTTP Methods
+- Provides Hystrix HTTP client with fluent interface
-#### Supports Synchronous in-memory retries
+- Supports Synchronous in-memory retries

 How to use this library:

-- Add this library as a dependency to your glide.yaml file, and preferably fix a version.
+- Add this library as a dependency to your glide.yaml file, and preferably fix a version

 # heimdall
 --